microsoft/BA-CSA-Assets/README.md

 # Summary

-This repository contains public available samples and workshops from Microsoft Business Applications Cloud Solution Architects (CSAs).
+This repository contains public available samples and workshops from Microsoft Business Applications Cloud Solution Architects (CSAs) as well as other experts in the field.
 It serves as a resource for developers to explore and learn from real-world scenarios and best practices.

 Each directory owner is responsible for the contents within each asset repository.
 All contents within are to be used for educational purposes only.
 # Official Service Offerings